umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/overview.md

 ---
-description: Choosing an area to connect Konstrukt, the back office UI builder for Umbraco.
+description: Choosing an area to connect Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Areas